Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 ### Water Jets

-Both Slam and Dive are telegraphed by a water jet:\
+Both Slam and Dive are telegraphed by water jets:\
 <img class="border" src="images/leviathan-water-jet.png" height="300" />

 Slam has 4 possible jet locations (NE/NW/SE/SW), which is where the head will reappear from.
 It either knocks everyone to the north or south.

 Dives have 10 possible jet locations:

-- Vertically from the N or S, covering half the ship (2 N, 2 S)
+- Vertically from the N or S, covering half the arena (2 N, 2 S)
-- Horizontally from the E or W, covering a third of the ship (E/W, NE/NW/SE/SW)
+- Horizontally from the E or W, covering a third of the arena (E/W, NE/NW/SE/SW)

 We can put these possibilities into 2 groups: